 Cook Inletkeeper maintains a site installed by Beaded Stream (Anchorage, AK) that records air and water temperature data in real-time and streams these data live at https://inletkeeper.org/our-work/healthy-habitat/real-time-temperature-sites/crooked-creek/.
 Water and air temperature data has been recorded and streamed from this site at hourly intervals since summer 2017.

 Temperature data from this location can be downloaded as a csv file directly from the above Inletkeeper web link.
 However, as of 2022-12-21 there is an error with the publicly available csv file.
 The publicly available csv file has incorrect time stamps after 12/31/2019.
 Beaded Stream staff is aware of the error, and says the remedy will require an in-person visit to the field.
-In the mean time, contact Beaded Stream staff to request access to most current data.
+In the meantime, contact Beaded Stream staff to request access to most current data.

-The data with correct time stamps from 2017-08-15 though 2021-10-26, obtained directly from the internal Beaded Stream dashboard, is also available for download at this link from GitHub: Download Lower Crooked Creek Realtime Temperature Data.
+The data with correct time stamps from 2017-08-15 through 2021-10-26, obtained directly from the internal Beaded Stream dashboard, is also available for download at this link from GitHub: Download Lower Crooked Creek Realtime Temperature Data.

 A.1.1.2.2 Lower Crooked Creek HOBO TempPro V2 logger site

 A pair of HOBO Temp Pro V2 loggers are installed at a location 20 m upstream from the real-time temperature logger site.
-Water temperature is recorded at 15 minute intervals.
+Water temperature is recorded at 15-minute intervals.

 During a site visit on 7/28/2021, we discovered that this pair of loggers potentially resided within a small, previously unidentified cold water plume incoming from the river-left bank.
 (On the ArcGIS Online project map, this feature is identified as “tributary_44.”
 It was unclear if the local cold water seep was influencing the loggers in way such that they would not represent main channel temperature.